Pytools786/auto_enable_RDP/README.md

 NOTE: make sure that target will run this script with admin prevelleges.

-Sorry Guys My windows Pc dont have RDP so i cant show you POC of this.
+Sorry Guys My windows Pc dont have RDP so i cant show you POC of this Project.